 For a spellbinding good time, throw a Witches and Wizards party!
 If you are a Harry Potter or Hocus Pocus fan, this theme will therefore be perfect for you.
 Serve punch from a cauldron and have the little wizards and witches make edible potions or decorate their own pointed hats.
 To sum up, this party can be for not only Halloween, but any time of year!

 Another idea is to host a backyard campout under the stars.
 Have your little boils and ghouls share spooky stories around a campfire, or put on a shadow puppet show inside the tent.
 Campouts are a wonderful way to enjoy the great outdoors and in short, make memories!

 A new trend for Halloween is creating a Halloween Tree!
 If you can’t wait until the holiday season to get your tree up, then this will be a Halloween tradition for you!
 Inside or outside, a Halloween Tree is a fun way to bring the magic of Halloween to your home.
 See our favorite Halloween Tree ideas here.

 Things to do instead of Trick Or Treating – final note

-In conclusion, there are plenty of ways to celebrate Halloween!
+In conclusion, there are plenty of ways to celebrate Halloween and lots of ways to have fun without trick or treating!
 We hope our list of Alternatives to Trick or Treating has given you some ideas on how you can celebrate Halloween this year.
 Whether you only do one of the above, or several, you will have boo-tastic Halloween!
 For more inspiration, check out our various party ideas.